WordPress/openverse/rfcs/analytics/20230307-backend_service.md

 / month.
 Each page view and each custom event recorded counts towards the total quota.
 The annual plan is 10x the monthly price i.e. 2 months free.

-There is no cap on
+There is no cap on:

 - data retention, so we can export it much even after lots of usage.
 - number of users, so the entire team can be onboarded to see the dashboards.